-The program is supervised by a Director appointed by the Department of French and Spanish, and courses are taught by the Director and by the instructors of the Department of French and Spanish at the Francoforum, a dedicated language training centre situated in the town of Saint-Pierre.
+The program is supervised by a Director appointed by the Department of Modern Languages, Literatures and Cultures (French division), and courses are taught by the Director and by the instructors of the Department of Modern Languages, Literatures and Cultures at the Francoforum, a dedicated language training centre situated in the town of Saint-Pierre.

 In 1973, Memorial University established the Institut Frecker in Saint-Pierre to provide a way for students of French to live in a French-speaking environment while furthering their French studies.
 The archdiocese of Saint-Pierre agreed to provide Memorial with the use of a small centrally-located building; the Institut, funded by the university and the federal government, operated there as part of Memorial's Department of French and Spanish until August 2000.
 The Institut Frecker was named in honour of Dr. George Alain Frecker (1905-1979).
 Born in Saint-Pierre, he served as Minister of Education and of Intergovernmental Affairs, was a chancellor of Memorial and holder of many honorary doctoral degrees and other awards.